openstack-archive/fuel-docs/pages/reference-architecture/0010-overview.rst

 **Compute:**
   Compute servers are the workhorses of your installation; they're the servers on which your users' virtual machines are created.
-  `nova-compute` controls the life-cycle of these VMs.
+  `nova-compute` controls the life cycle of these VMs.

 **Networking:**
-  Because an OpenStack environment (virtually) always includes multiple servers, the ability for them to communicate with each other and with the outside world is crucial.
-Networking was originally handled by the `nova-network` service, but it has given way to the newer Neutron (formerly Quantum) networking service. `nova-network` still has some advantages over Neutron, and it is supported by Fuel in both Flat-DHCP and VLAN modes.
-Neutron is available in both VLAN segmentation and GRE segmentation modes.
+  Because an OpenStack cluster (virtually) always includes multiple servers, the ability for them to communicate with each other and with the outside world is crucial.

+  Networking in OpenStack was originally handled by the `nova-network` service, but it has given way to the newer `neutron` (formerly `quantum`) networking service. `nova-network` still has some advantages over `neutron`, so Fuel supports both.
+With `nova-network`, Flat-DHCP and VLAN modes are available.
+With `neutron`, VLAN or GRE can be used for network segmentation.

-**Block storage and Image Storage:**
+**Storage:**
   OpenStack provides for two different types of storage: block storage and object storage.
-Block storage is traditional data storage, with small, fixed-size blocks that are mapped to locations on storage media.
-At its simplest level, OpenStack provides block storage using `nova-volume`, but it is common to use `cinder`.
+Block storage is traditional data storage, with volumes composed of small, fixed-size blocks that are mapped to locations on storage media.
+In OpenStack, block storage is managed by `cinder` service.

-  Object storage, on the other hand, consists of single variable-size objects that are described by system-level metadata, and you can access this capability using `swift` or `Ceph`.
+  Object storage implements a pragmatic middle ground between block storage and hierarchical file systems: data is exposed as a flat set of variable-size objects, and is separated from metadata.
+OpenStack provides a reference implementation of object storage in `swift` service, Fuel also supports using `Ceph` as object storage backend for various OpenStack components.

-  OpenStack storage is used for your users' objects, but it is also used for storing the images used to create new VMs.
-This capability is handled by `glance`.
+  In addition to being useful to store your users' data, object storage is also used by the OpenStack `glance` service for storing the images used to create new VMs.

 These services can be combined in many different ways.
 Out of the box, Fuel supports the following deployment configurations: